aliro-access-control/aliro-certification-tool/README.md

 * OM27160B1EVK (NFC interface)
 * Ethernet network cable (UDP cable) (optional)
 * LAN/Wi-Fi Network with internet access
+* Murata LBUA0VG2BP-EVK-P (BLE/UWB interface)
+* Micro USB male to USB A male cable (for connecting the Murata)

 > [!TIP]
 > It is possible to setup the TH entirely over SSH.
 Alternatively, access the Raspberry Pi directly using: